MacBookProne/AustriaPy/Assignment1/README.md

   <h2>Purpose</h2>

   <p>
-    The purpose of this in-lab is to introduce you to the concept of data types in python.
-    To understand the concept of data types.
+    The purpose of this in-lab is to introduce you to the concept of data types in python and to better understand the concepts of them.
-    To familiarize yourself with basic numeric data types in python.
     </p>

   ### Examples of Data types